SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 #### Average rating from users that own a certain number of games<br>

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/owned.html"></iframe>
 We can see that the more someone owns games, the more likely they are to rate a game negatively.
-We can hypothesize that people that own a high amount of games are most-likely avid players with plenty of video game experience.
+We can hypothesize that people that own a high amount of games are most likely avid players with plenty of video game experience.
 This might make them more critical of games, as, for each of the genres they like playing, they have much more games against which to compare.

 #### Average rating from reviews with a certain number of words<br>

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/words.html"></iframe>
 The longer the reviews, the more critical they become.
 We also found that positive reviews had an average of 35 words, with the median length being 10 words.
-For negative reviews we have an average of 76 words with a median length of 28 words.
+For negative reviews, we have an average of 76 words with a median length of 28 words.
 It seems that when users do not recommend a game, they usually provide a detailed review on what they disliked about it; this is clearly visible in the results.

 ## Conclusion